raamdev/wp-comment-subscriptions/readme.txt

 == Language Localization ==

-Subscribe to Comments Reloaded can speak your language!
+WP Comment Subscriptions can speak your language!
 If you want to provide a localized file in your language, use the template files (.pot) you'll find inside the `langs` folder, and [contact me](http://www.duechiacchiere.it/contatto) once your localization is ready.
 Currently, we support the following languages: